Tuesday Tips: Columbia MBA Essay Tips for 2022-2023

-Columbia is a fast-paced program in a fast-paced city.
-The kind of MBA student who is a good fit for Columbia and its setting in New York City will be those who plan to take full advantage of the unique opportunities offered by that environment.
+Columbia Business School (CBS) has released the application and essay questions for the MBA Class of 2027.
+CBS is a fast-paced program in a fast-paced city.
+The kind of student who is a good fit for the Columbia MBA program and its setting in New York City will be those who plan to take full advantage of the unique opportunities offered by that environment.
 Another aspect is having the academic background to handle the rigor of Columbia.

 What is the AdCom looking for in Columbia MBA applicants?